MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 #### Start a new test

-To run a new network ports test, in the On-premises data gateway user interface, select Diagnostics, and then select the Start new test link near the bottom of the page, as shown in the following image.
-To start a new network ports test, you must be signed into the On-premises data gateway user interface
+To run a new network ports test, in the On-premises data gateway user interfa.

 ![Start Port Test](media/service-gateway-onprem-tshoot/gateway-onprem-porttest-starttest.png)